 - Taking your case to trial, if necessary, to advocate for maximum financial recovery

-What Is the Time Limit for Filing a Motorcycle Accident Lawsuit in NC?
+What Is the Statute of Limitations for Motorcycle Accident Claims in NC?

 North Carolina’s Statute of Limitations typically gives you only three years from the date of the accident to file a personal injury lawsuit against the driver or other party at fault.
 Preparing a successful claim for compensation involves considerable legal work on the part of your attorney, including investigating the accident, reviewing the evidence with expert witnesses, and documenting your losses.
 You should seek the legal advice of a motorcycle accident attorney as soon as possible to protect your rights and give your attorney time to build a strong claim.